 - Marie Van Schuyler (Bette Davis) and her servant Miss Bowers (Maggie Smith).
 Marie actually doesn't know Linnet, but she has a compulsion for stealing things and can't help but notice Linnet's pearl necklace.
 Miss Bowers resents Linnet because her father ruined his father in business, leaving the Bowers family broke and forcing Miss Bowers to work as domestic help.

-- Louise Bourget, Linnet's own maid.
+- Louise Bourget (Jane Birkin), Linnet's own maid.
 Linnet was supposed to give her a sum of money that Louise would use as a dowry to get married, but she reneged.

-- Salome Otterbourne and her daughter Rosemary (Angela Lansbury and Olivia Hussey).
+- Salome Otterbourne (Angela Lansbury) and her daughter Rosemary (Olivia Hussey).
 Salome writes ridiculous romance novels.
-Unfortunately one of her novels was a Roman à Clef about Linnet that was too thinly disguised, and Linnet has filed a libel suit that could be ruinous for the Otterbournes.
+Unfortunately one of them was a Roman à Clef about Linnet that was too thinly disguised, and Linnet has filed a libel suit that could be ruinous for the Otterbournes.

 - Andrew Pennington (George Kennedy).
 Linnet's American business manager, who has been embezzling from her.
 Now that Linnet has gotten married she has gained control of her assets, and Pennington needs to cover his tracks.
 While Pennington is following Linnet, Colonel Race (David Niven) is following Pennington; he represents Linnet's British business interests and wants to make sure Andrew doesn't scam her again.